jamesETF/ethicalfrenchienew/content/7-french-bulldog-facts-that-might-surprise-and-astound-you.md

 +++
-title = "7 French Bulldog Facts that Might Surprise and Astound You" date = "2019-03-18" categories = ["frenchie", "french bulldog", "frenchie kb"] summary = """
-1. French Bulldogs are a Hit with Hollywood Royalty With their calm French Bulldog temperament and undeniable star-quality, it may not shock you to learn that celebrities go gaga for Frenchies!
-"""
+author = "James Harrison"
-description = "So, you’re reading a French Bulldog blog -- it’s apparent that you probably love this breed.
-But, even the most informed French Bulldog enthusiasts may be surprised to learn some of these unique and awe-inspiring Frenchie facts." author = "James Harrison"
+categories = ["frenchie", "french bulldog", "French Bulldog Facts"] date = "2019-03-18" description = "So, you’re reading a French Bulldog blog -- it’s apparent that you probably love this breed.
+But, even the most informed French Bulldog enthusiasts may be surprised to learn some of these unique and awe-inspiring Frenchie facts." display_categories = true display_date = true fragment = "old-blog" page_type = "old-blog" summary = "1.
+French Bulldogs are a Hit with Hollywood Royalty With their calm French Bulldog temperament and undeniable star-quality, it may not shock you to learn that celebrities go gaga for Frenchies!\n" title = "7 French Bulldog Facts that Might Surprise and Astound You" title_align = "left" weight = 100

-#subtitle = ""
-fragment = "old-blog"
-weight = 100
-#background = ""
-title_align = "left"
-display_date = true
-display_categories = true
+[asset]
-page_type = "old-blog"
+image = "/cheap-french-bulldog-puppies-under-500_5.jpg"
 [sidebar]
 align = "right"

-[asset]
-  image = "/cheap-french-bulldog-puppies-under-500_5.jpg"
 +++
 ## 1. French Bulldogs are a Hit with Hollywood Royalty

 With their calm French Bulldog temperament and undeniable star-quality, it may not shock you to learn that celebrities go gaga for Frenchies!
 In fact, Gaga, herself, has a French Bulldog named Asia Kinney who has appeared in some of the most famous photoshoots with her fashionable mom.